by Liz Jones | December 5, 2011 12:37 am

 If you have a small living room, make sure to maximize “dead” or typically unused spaces.
 The area beneath the stairs is often overlooked, but with a thoughtful design could be turned into something functional like a built-in shelf or desk nook.

 Don’t overburden your space with large, clunky furniture.
-Think about how you really use your space and get rid of any furniture that is unnecessary.
+Think about how you really use your space and get rid of any unnecessary furniture.

 Pull Furniture Away from Walls